 It’s well-known that China’s laws when it comes to making political statements and trying to use YouTube are strict and impenetrable.
 But when it comes to literally anything else, China makes life very easy.
 Want to start your own business with only a penny to your name?
 You’ll find a way to do it in China.
 Want to buy genuine Blu-ray copy movies in believable fake packaging for the equivalent of $2?
 You’ll find those in every district of Shanghai.

 This chain of DVD and Blu-ray stores is everywhere in Shanghai.
 I had my own local one in Jing’an, but I’d also often take a taxi somewhere out in the wilderness of Pudong and spy another one.
 Big Movie stocks the latest films that have only just been released in cinemas, already presented in quality packaging.
-They also, depending on which one you pop into, occasional sell CDs and even vinyls.
+They also, depending on which one you pop into, occasionally sell CDs and even vinyl.
 To this day I’m not sure if they were genuine or fake.
 And, if you can’t tell, it hardly matters.
 Here are a few Big Movie locations:

 - Xinle Lu, Xuhui (Closest subway station: Shaanxi South Rd, Line 1)